List of Record of Ragnarok characters: Einherjar (Humanity's Fighters)

 A Russian mystic and self-proclaimed holy man from the early 20th century, who is set to fight in a future match of the Ragnarok.
 He has not made an appearance yet.

 Gods' Fighters

-The God's Fighters are 13 divine warriors chosen to fight in Ragnarök.
+The Gods' Fighters are 13 divine warriors chosen to fight in Ragnarök.
 Their ranks had initially included Buddha, but he would defect to humanity's side in Round 6, later being replaced by Hades.